History of Decoration Day (Memorial Day)

 A transient visitor on a cold reprisal

-As fleeting as the melting snow
+As fleeting as is the melting of snow

 For spring always comes to usher in summer